TerbiumLibs/dbConfig/README.md

 # Laravel Config with DB-storage support
-This package expands the default laravel Config class, so fallback capability is built in
+This package extends default laravel Config, so fallback capability is built in

 ## Installation
 Require this package in your composer.json: